-Monthly Benefits Allowance
+Monthly Benefits Allowance and Taxable Cash Cap

 As an Options participant, you get a monthly benefits allowance that is based on the number of dependents you enroll for medical coverage.
-You use this monthly allowance to go "shopping" for the benefits you need.
-If you have any allowance left over, the unused amount will be added to your paycheck as taxable pay (FLEX EARN).
-If your benefits cost more than your benefits allowance, you are responsible for paying the difference.
-Your portion of the cost is deducted from your paycheck before taxes are applied.
+You use this monthly allowance to spend on the benefits you need.
+If you have any allowance left over, the unused amount will be added to your paycheck as taxable cash (FLEX EARN), up to the monthly taxable cash cap of \$325.
+You will not receive any unused amount above the cap.